 I’ve shared a dorm room with a man over 80 who was up and out by sunrise while the 20-year-olds were still sleeping off their night before.

 So let’s keep an open mind for just a little longer…

 HOW ARE HOSTELS DIFFERENT FROM OTHER ACCOMMODATION?

 What differentiates a hostel from other places to stay is the existence of shared accommodation and bathrooms, which keep prices low.
 You can often pay extra for a private room at a hostel, but if the building also houses dormitory-style sleeping arrangements, you can safely call it a hostel.

 Hostel vs. hotel

 Hotels are generally large buildings with many rooms designed for one to two people.
 They usually include certain expected conveniences like a private bathroom, complimentary toiletries and optional room service whereas in a hostel, it’s assumed you’ll be sharing a room, even if you can get your own spot for a premium.
+(That said, an increasing number of hostels are going upmarket and providing private rooms for those willing to pay the price.)
 Towels and sheets are replaced daily (unless you request otherwise) in hotels, while some hostels require you to bring your own bedding; if bedding is provided, you may be expected to deposit it in the laundry bin to be washed.
-Bathrooms are almost always shared in a hostel (although single-gender washrooms are common) and “extras” like toiletries, towels or hair dryers are typically not included - though the world of boutique hostels are changing these norms.
+Bathrooms are almost always shared in a hostel (although single-gender washrooms are common) and “extras” like toiletries, towels or hair dryers are typically not included – though the world of boutique hostels are changing these norms.
 Hotels, on the other hand, include more amenities in the basic price of the room, which raises the price.